ignaciovi/songbinator/pals-songmix/README.md

 In songbinator run "npm start"
-"npm run build" to build the front end and move it to static and template folders in flask Change favicon.ico source ibmcloud login ibmcloud target --cf ibmcloud cf push fron flask-backend file
+"npm run build" to build the front end and move it to static and template folders in flask Change favicon.ico source
+Just run the python script that does what is needed and also change manifest location taking out the static ibmcloud login ibmcloud target --cf ibmcloud cf push from flask-backend file

 DONE
 S-1 Given an artist, get top tracks